-Ripping songs from YouTube videos is a fairly common practice, and the demand for making the process easier has inspired the production of countless websites and software.
+Downloading music from YouTube is a fairly common practice, and the demand for making the process easier has inspired the creation of countless websites and software.

-But not every service can be considered safe or even completely trustworthy.
-In fact, some of these services may infect your computer with malware or even produce poor-quality audio files.
+But not every service can be considered safe.
+In fact, some of these services may infect your computer with malware or produce poor-quality audio files.
 When downloading music from YouTube, you’ll need to first make sure that the websites or apps you use for doing so won’t hurt your device.
-That said, for this guide, our team has found two methods to make the process safer and easier.
+For this guide our team has found two methods to make the process safer and easier.